department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-team-member-onboarding.md

     - [ ] [Tugboat for non-engineers](https://prod.cms.va.gov/help/demo-environments-tugboat-guides) SOCKS required
  - [ ] What do I need to know about my discipline on this team (DevOps, Engineering, Helpdesk, ID, UX)?
 Discuss with your discipline lead.
  - [ ] What applications or discipline-specific tools are needed?
 Discuss with your discipline lead.

+Keep only the discipline that applies to you, delete the other disciplines.

 #### Onboarding for Developers
  - [ ] PIV login on production (SOCKS or VA access required)
  - [ ] [PIV login on dev & staging for testing](https://github.com/department-of-veterans-affairs/va.gov-cms/issues/5838) (SOCKS or VA access required)